4G0R4/cc-sat/README.md

 ### 💰 Smart Trading Tools
 - **Dual Volume Input** - Enter either CC volume, SAT volume, or both
-- **Automatic Price Calculation** - Fill in 2 of 3 fields (Price/CC/SAT) and the third calculates automatically
+- **Automatic Price Calculation** - Fill in 2 of 3 fields (Price of 1CC in SAts - CC→SAT) and the third calculates automatically
 - **Sybil Fee Calculator** - See the 30% sybil fee impact on every order with red badges
 - **Live Fee Preview** - Real-time calculation showing total, fees, and net amounts